ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/amitlttwo/CVE-2022-46381](https://github.com/amitlttwo/CVE-2022-46381) :  ![starts](https://img.shields.io/github/stars/amitlttwo/CVE-2022-46381.svg) ![forks](https://img.shields.io/github/forks/amitlttwo/CVE-2022-46381.svg)

 ## CVE-2022-46196
- ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ DO NOT USE THIS CANDIDATE NUMBER.
 ConsultIDs: none.
 Reason: This candidate was in a CNA pool that was not assigned to any issues during 2022.
 Notes: none.